Managing and protecting personal information

 The rights of patients to access their own records

 Patients have a right to access their own health records, subject to certain safeguards.54 You should respect, and help patients to exercise, their legal rights to have access to, or copies of, their health records.
 The ICO gives guidance on what fees you may charge.

 Article 15 of the General Data Protection Regulation gives patients the right to access their personal information, although exemptions apply in certain circumstances.
 Most exemptions are contained in the Data Protection Act 2018.
 For example, an exemption applies if providing subject access to information about an individual’s physical or mental health or condition would be likely to cause serious harm to them or to another person’s physical or mental health or condition.
 You also do not have to supply a patient with information about another person or that identifies another person as the source of the information, unless that other person consents or it is reasonable in the circumstances to supply the information without their consent.
-See the Information Commissioner’s Office technical guidance, Dealing with subject access requests involving other people’s information (Information Commissioner’s Office, 2014).
+The Information Commissioner’s Office provides guidance on dealing with subject access requests involving information about other individuals.

 Communicating with patients